International School Saint Lucia (ISSL)

 Code of Conduct

 In the interest of maintaining a school dedicated to student learning and to make the most of the educational opportunities, a code of conduct has been developed which outlines the responsibilities and expectations of the members of the ISSL community.
 The demonstration of respect for oneself and others, property, and authority is expected.
+Students will respect their teacher’s instructions, classroom rules and expectations.
 Classroom rules and routines will be based on the following guidelines:

 Respect Self – Respect Others – Respect Property.